jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

     TypeError: tautology() takes 0 positional arguments but 2 were given

-  I add names in parentheses for the :ref:`function<functions>` to take input arguments
+  I add names in parentheses for the :ref:`function<what is a function?>` to take input arguments

   .. code-block:: python
     :linenos: